-In the context of the holistic philosophy that permeates our programmes, Terre des hommes Hellas collaborates with third parties (the State and Civil Society) with a goal to adapt the legislative framework to ensure respect for the rights of children and young people.
-Tdh Hellas is a founding and active member of the Advocacy Working Group and Child Rights Advocacy Network.
-It offers technical support and communication advice for advocacy and often coordinates relevant initiatives.
+In the context of the holistic philosophy that permeates our programmes, Terre des hommes Hellas collaborates with third parties (the State and Civil Society) in order to adapt the legislative framework to ensure respect for the rights of children and young people.
+Thus, Tdh Hellas is a founding and active member of the Advocacy Working Group and Child Rights Advocacy Network.
+It offers technical support for rights advocacy and communication advice and often coordinates relevant initiatives.

-Indicatively, Tdh Hellas, along with 2 other organizations (Greek Council for Refugees, Save the Children International), compiled a report assessing refugee children's access to formal education.
+Indicatively, Tdh Hellas, along with 2 other organizations (Hellenic Council for Refugees, Save the Children International), compiled a report assessing the situation regarding refugee children's access to formal education.
 For this report, they reviewed official statistics and data to measure the government's performance in comparison to the previous school year.
 They also held 13 focused group discussions with a total of 53 children from 12 different countries, in refugee structures.
 Discussions were also held with parents, humanitarian professionals, and agencies such as UNICEF and the Ombudsman.

-As an organization with many years of international experience in child protection issues, Tdh Hellas responded promptly to the increasing revelations of child abuse incidents, with a public statement that highlighted the immediate need to cover systemic deficits in child protection.
+As an organization with many years of international experience in child protection issues, Tdh Hellas responded immediately to the continuous revelations of child abuse incidents, with a statement that underlined the immediate need to cover systemic deficits in child protection.
 The Statement can be found (in Greek) here.